czbiohub-sf/excellxgene/README.md

 - Embeddings are now indented according to their hierarchical organization, and nested embeddings are collapsible.
 - Categorical labels are now sortable based on the currently displayed continuous medatada.
 - All preprocessing and reembedding parameters now have a tooltip.
+- Added a button to display hotkey menu to the menubar.
 - Various bugfixes.

 ### Installation